JonCat1/Jon-Catanzano---Sample/README.md

 * Developers and other technicians who need to interact intimately with the API.
 * Decision-makers and solution architects who need to understand how the API functions and what it can do.

-## 3. API Architecture
+## 2. API Architecture

-### Potential Flows

-The example API contains services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.
+The sample API contains services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.

 There is also a Dispatcher service that is represented near the end of this story.

-### 3.1 Authorization
+### 2.1 Authorization
 All user access to this sample API needs is provided through OAuth authorization.
 For more details, go to the [End User Authentication with OAuth 2.0](https://oauth.net/articles/authentication/) specification.

 The OAuth flow grants the access token, which contains the customerID.
-* For this challenge, consider 043fa14b-f6b5-4b96-9cd3-b5f0819b6283 as the customerID.
+* For this challenge, use a customerID of 043fa14b-f6b5-4b96-9cd3-b5f0819b6283.
-* Any v4 UUID can be used in examples, where an ID needs to be depicted.
+* Any v4 UUID can be used in samples where an ID needs to be depicted.

-### 3.2 API Services (Resources)
+### 2.2 API Services (Resources)

 There are seven services (resources) in total.
 Six of these services have Open API v3.x Specifications (OAS) as described earlier.